 The Pentland Hills national park covers 35 square miles and is located southwest of Edinburgh.
 The parkland is clearly visible across the city and it’s a favourite place for locals to enjoy long hillside walks.
 Discover the Pentland Hills from picturesque Flotterstone in this complete guide which includes an overview and 360° photos.

-Forth Road Bridge: Complete Visitor Guide
+Forth Road Bridge: Things to Do

 The Forth Road Bridge is one of the most significant long-span suspension bridges in the world, with a length of 1,006 metres between the two end towers.
 It is located next to the UNESCO heritage-status Forth Rail Bridge and features a footpath that allows visitors to walk between both ends of the structure.

-Gosford House and Grounds: Complete Visitor Guide
+Gosford House and Grounds: Things to Do

 Gosford House is a grand stately home located 16 miles east of the centre of Edinburgh.
 Built in 1800 by celebrated Scottish architect Robert Adam for the 7th Earl of Wemyss, it is now a popular tourist destination due to the expansive gardens that feature ponds, woodlands, and sweeping lawns.
 While the house is closed on most days there are frequent open days held throughout the year when visitors can join a guided tour around the interior to admire Gosford House’s unique architecture and decadent furnishings.

 Gullane Beach is located between Aberlady Bay nature reserve and Yellowcraig Beach in East Lothian, a 15-minute drive from North Berwick and 40 minutes from the centre of Edinburgh.
 Visitors to the beach can enjoy a 1-mile stretch of golden sand that’s exceptionally clean and has miles of rough paths through the surrounding dunes to the north and south.
 Discover everything you need to know about the picturesque Gullane Beach in this complete visitor guide.